viet34tqc/file-storage/README.md

 # Online file storage

-This is a demo where I want to try new libraries: for authentication and data storage.
+This is a demo where I want to try new libraries for authentication and data storage.

 ## Techstack